Medically reviewed by Drugs.com. Last updated on Mar 31, 2022.

 It is very important that your doctor check your or your child's progress very closely while you are receiving this medicine.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.

-This medicine may cause serious allergic reactions, including anaphylactic shock.
-This can be life-threatening and requires immediate medical attention.
-Tell your doctor right away if you or your child have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after receiving this medicine.
+This medicine may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Tell your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after receiving this medicine.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.